tcpl/commercetools-segment-connector/README.md

 An `identify` call will be made to Segment when a customer is created or updated in commercetools.
 This follows the [Segment spec](https://segment.com/docs/connections/spec/identify/).

 The customer ID and update version number are used as the `messageId` to ensure any duplicate events from commercetools are not duplicated in Segment.

+## Customer Deletion

+A call to Segment’s Public API is made to request the deletion of a user when they are deleted in commercetools.
+The `SUPPRESS_WITH_DELETE` option is used to ensure that the user ID is removed from Segment and any future events are suppressed.

+Note, this call just requests the deletion.
+You can see the state of the deletion in the Segment UI.

+We can only make this call with a Public API token.
+This is marked as optional in the configuration as it is only available on paid plans (although there is a free trial period for paid plans).

+See [User Deletion and Suppression](https://segment.com/docs/privacy/user-deletion-and-suppression/) for more details.

 ## Order Creation